-You can append --help-web to launch interactive command help in your Web browser.
-For more information, see Interactive Web Help. (#238)
+• You can append --help-web to launch interactive command help in your Web browser. (#238)

 Zowe SMP/E Alpha (August 2019)

 A pre-release of the Zowe SMP/E build is now available.
 This alpha release is based on Zowe Version 1.4.0.
 Do not use this alpha release in production environment.